Probate Q&A Series

 1. Probate Across Multiple Counties

 Under North Carolina law, venue for probate generally lies in the county where the decedent was domiciled at death.
 See G.S.
 28A-10-1.
-If the estate includes real property in another county, you must open ancillary administration in that county’s clerk of superior court.
-That process is often streamlined if the same personal representative handles both primary and ancillary matters.
+If the estate includes real property in another county, you generally do not need to open a separate ancillary administration in that county solely because the property is located there; administration is ordinarily handled in the county of proper venue, though certified copies of probate filings may need to be recorded where the real property lies.

 2. Renunciation of Appointment

 Anyone entitled to serve as personal representative may formally decline by filing a written renunciation.
 Under G.S.
-28A-11-1, the document must be signed, notarized, and filed with the clerk within 30 days after notice of qualification is given.
+28A-11-1, the document must be filed with the clerk.
 Once the clerk accepts it, the court moves to the next qualified person without delay.

 3. Handling Minor Inheritances